-- fluctuations in currency exchange rates, such as exchange rate volatility between the Euro and the U.S. dollar and the Renminbi against the U.S. dollar: - increased costs associated with maintaining marketing efforts in various countries; - the increased cost of understanding local markets and trends and developing and maintaining an effective marketing and distribution presence in various countries: - difficulty and costs relating to compliance with the different commercial, environmental and legal requirements of the overseas markets in which we offer our products; - difficulty in engaging and retaining sales personnel who are knowledgeable about, and can function effectively in, overseas markets and manage the overseas operations; - the difficulty of managing the development, construction and sale of our solar power projects on a timely and profitable basis as a result of technical difficulties, commercial disputes with our customers and changes in regulations, among other factors; - the difficulty of providing customer service and support in various countries; - any failure to develop appropriate risk management and internal control structures tailored to overseas operations; - differing regulatory and tax regimes across different markets; - trade barriers, such as export requirements, tariffs, taxes and other restrictions and expenses, which could increase the prices of solar modules and therefore raise the costs for our solar power projects and make us less competitive in some countries; - protectionism on the rise, as evidenced by the decision of Great Britain to leave the European Union and the election of Donald Trump as the president of U.S., who has imposed tariffs on goods imported from China; - failure to comply with international sanction laws, including the rules and regulations promulgated by the office of Foreign Assets Control of the U.S. Department of the Treasury; - failure to control the increase of our operating expenses without a commensurate increase in our revenues as we hire additional sales and marketing personnel in connection with the expansion of our sales business; and - any unanticipated changes in prevailing economic conditions and regulatory requirements.
+- fluctuations in currency exchange rates, such as exchange rate volatility between the Euro and the U.S. dollar and the Renminbi against the U.S. dollar; - increased costs associated with maintaining marketing efforts in various countries; - the increased cost of understanding local markets and trends and developing and maintaining an effective marketing and distribution presence in various countries; - difficulty and costs relating to compliance with the different commercial, environmental and legal requirements of the overseas markets in which we offer our products; - difficulty in engaging and retaining sales personnel who are knowledgeable about, and can function effectively in, overseas markets and manage the overseas operations; - the difficulty of managing the development, construction and sale of our solar power projects on a timely and profitable basis as a result of technical difficulties, commercial disputes with our customers and changes in regulations, among other factors; - the difficulty of providing customer service and support in various countries; - any failure to develop appropriate risk management and internal control structures tailored to overseas operations; - differing regulatory and tax regimes across different markets; - trade barriers, such as export requirements, tariffs, taxes and other restrictions and expenses, which could increase the prices of solar modules and therefore raise the costs for our solar power projects and make us less competitive in some countries; - protectionism on the rise, as evidenced by the decision of Great Britain to leave the European Union and the continuation of the hawkish U.S. trade policies towards China, including imposed tariffs on goods imported from China; - failure to comply with international sanction laws, including the rules and regulations promulgated by the office of Foreign Assets Control of the U.S. Department of the Treasury;

+- failure to control the increase of our operating expenses without a commensurate increase in our revenues as we hire additional sales and marketing personnel in connection with the expansion of our sales business; and - any unanticipated events related to Russia-Ukraine war could impact our operation in Poland.